The Magazine (magazine): Comics

-As of February 2010, The Magazine does not print any comics.
-Instead, comics are available for reading on the online magazine.
+The Magazine stopped printing comics in February 2010, but continued to make them available online.

 The Magazine Online

 The Magazines official website included many features for its readers, most notably the MagBoard and the Blog.
-The MagBoard was a message board where members can post about a variety of topics.
-Comics, games, and wallpapers were available of the website.
-The board's most popular topic, TPAM, reached its 1000th page on 24 February 2010.
+The MagBoard was a message board where registered members could post about a variety of topics.
+Comics, games, and wallpapers were available on the website.
+The board's most popular topic, TPAM, reached 1,000 pages on 24 February 2010.